Jakben/EmailCohesion-Digital/README.md

 # EmailCohesion-Digital
-Small  emailing service for Cohesion Digital
+Small  emailing service for Cohesion Digital.
+It is to use an Auto Loader.
+This one is following the tutorial exactly.